zhongchen-om/zhongchen-om.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+subtitle: Associate Professor of Management Science and E-Commerce <br> School of Management and Economics, University of Electronic Science and Technology of China (UESTC) #<a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic_zhong.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Room C542, School of Management and Economics,</p>
+    <p>No.2006, Xiyuan Ave, West Hi-Tech Zone, Chengdu, China</p>

 news: true # includes a list of news items

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-这儿更改了.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Zhong Chen's research focuses on developing stylized game-theoretical models to address problems in Operations Management (OM).
+His work spans various topics, including the intersection of OM with Marketing and Finance (e.g., retail channel co-opetition, innovative funding methods), operations of multi-sided platforms, and sustainability issues such as safety in agricultural supply chains and the deterrence of counterfeiting.
+Additionally, Zhong is interested in conducting empirical analyses on business panel data to validate the findings of these theoretical models.

+Before joining UESTC, Zhong worked as a postdoctoral researcher at Zhejiang University and served as an assistant professor at East China Normal University.
+His research has been published in leading journals, including *Manufacturing and Servicing Operations Management*, *Production and Operations Management*, *European Journal of Operational Research*, and *Omega*.